 Once on top, you regret not having taken more clothes: the wind can make you feel cold, especially when the occasional cloud blows over and blocks the rays of the sun.
 There are several platforms to enjoy the views that are nothing short of spectacular.
 To the west, you see the small Praia Vermelha, beyond which the mighty Copacabana beach stretches out.
 You see Botafogo bay with dozends of small boats bobbing on the tranquil waters of this protected stretch of water.
 Many more dramatic mountains define the landscape in the distance, Corcovado easily spotted with the Cristo Redentor statue welcoming you with its open arms.
 To the north, the airport of Santos and Guanabara Bay with the long brudge, and the the east, Niterói with yet more bays and beaches.
 For me, the best part of Sugarloaf is to stand there and watch the clouds climb, temporarilly obscuring even Urca, the haze covering the feet of the mighty mountains, the constant shifting of delicate light onto this city that lies at your feet.

-Personal travel impressions both in words and images from Sugar Loaf (Brazil).
+Personal travel impressions both in words and images from Sugarloaf (Brazil).
 Clicking on the pictures enlarges them and enables you to send the picture as a free e-card or download it for personal use, for instance, on your weblog.
-Or click on the map above to visit more places close to Sugar Loaf.
+Or click on the map above to visit more places close to Sugarloaf.
+Read more about this site.